pxlrbt/filament-v4-talk/slides.md

 </div>

 <!--
+# 💧
+## Intro
-We had 1 or 2 Filament talks already:
+- We had 1 or 2 Filament talks already
-- Stefan gave a talk 3 months ago.
-- Christoph & Luc: 8 months ago.
-Anyone doesn't know what Filament is?
+- Anyone doesn't know what Filament is?
-Anyone that hasn't used Filament yet?
+- Anyone that hasn't used Filament yet?

-Let's just pretend
+- Let's just pretend

-Recap
+## Recap
 -  Livewire is what makes it great and flexible
 -  SDUI: Isn't that what PHP is?
-Maybe call it Server-configured UI -
+Maybe call it Server-configured UI

-- Team
+## Team
 - Dan: Mostly Coding
-  - Rest: Support & Help, Administration, Design, Marketing -->
+- Rest: Support & Help, Administration, Design, Marketing

+## Recent Talks
+- Stefan gave a talk 3 months ago.
+- Christoph & Luc: 8 months ago.
+-->

 ---